 Whether you hand mix your dough or use a bread maker to do the dirty work, if you’re into making your own pizza, you’ve got to try this recipe.
 A few key ingredients and some simple techniques will give your beloved pizza pie fantastic flavor and an out of this world texture.

 Like any home pizza maker, I thought my pies were really good.
 And they were.
 I’ve used the same recipe time and time again without complaint and without failure.
-My original dough is easy and flexible.
+My Post to Post Links II error: No post found with slug "pizza-show-me-the-dough-plus-a-fresh-tomato-sauce" is easy and flexible.
 I can whip up a batch and age the dough in the fridge or top and bake the pizzas right away.
 Either way, we’ve quite enjoyed our fair share of Friday night pizza and movie time week after week.

 Tip #1 Use whey in place of water if you have it on hand.

 Whey is the liquid product left over after making cheese with milk.
 It gives the dough a wonderful tangy taste and deepens the flavor and texture.